 PLUG YOUR TREATS FIRST THING

-This is my favorite tip that I use all the time and helps me stay on track better!
+This is my favourite tip that I use all the time and helps me stay on track better!
 If you’re serious about tracking take this tip!
 This app isn’t about not being able to enjoy life, because believe you me, I love my ice cream and chocolate bars.
 I don’t have a crazy unhealthy snack or dinner every day, but when you know you might have a bowl of some delicious Ben & Jerry’s ice cream that night, plug it into your app in the morning, so you can work your way around your macros for the rest of the day.
 This is a great way to stay on track and know you won’t be over your macros!
 Yes, you’ll most likely have more sugar that day than any other, but it’s fine.
 It’s a treat for a reason!
 Same goes for a treat meal!
-If you know your’re ordering in food for dinner and you know what you’re having, plug it into your app!
+If you know you’re ordering in food for dinner and you know what you’re having, plug it into your app!
 That way you just work your day around the rest of your carbs and fats to stay on track.

 Sometimes when you’re with friends and family having some delicious meals off plan, that’s totally fine.
 Don’t sweat about not being able to track every single thing or meal when you’re with your loved ones.